 However, a lot of websites still depend on great written content to take the lead on their strategy.
 And, if you want your business and content to be taken seriously, you’ve got to develop great writing skills.
 Things like bad spelling and grammar can damage your reputation and your rankings.

-In fact, in a poll of over 1000 UK adults, a company called Global Lingo discovered that 74% of searchers paid close attention to the quality of grammar on a brand’s website.
+In fact, in a poll of over 1000 UK adults, a translation and communications company called Global Lingo discovered that 74% of searchers paid close attention to the quality of grammar on a brand’s website.
 And a huge 59% agreed that they wouldn’t deal with a company that has an obvious mistake within their copy.

 Even if you yourself aren’t the greatest copywriter, you should be investing in people who are.
 A great writer has the ability to capture your audience’s attention within the first few sentences.
 They can convey your messaging in the most digestible and engaging way possible.
 And it’s this engagement which will keep driving your audience to your website and help you become more discoverable to new searchers.